spences10/scottspence.com/posts/making-a-robots-txt-syntax-highlighter-for-vs-code.md

 So, that's fine, right, but I wanted to add some syntax highlighting to the file in VS Code.
 I had a quick look on the marketplace, and there's nothing there that did that one thing, so, I made one. 😁

+Yes, this is a post about me making a my `robots.txt` file look nice in my editor, and the way I went about it.

+## I have previous!

+If you check out my [publisher profile] on the Visual Studio Marketplace you'll see that I have done this sort of thing before.
+Not for a while though!

+So, <DD date="2017-02-27" /> ago was the last time I made a VS Code extension, and I've not done anything similar since.

+This is serving as a record for future me on the things I did and helpful to anyone else doing something similar.

 ## Install dependencies